pranayga/expl0ring_V8/docs/taint_tracking_stroucki.md

     * and run is compiled and run in this context.
 If another context
 ```

-#### 3. Additing Embedding API for taint
+#### 3. Editing Embedding API for taint
 ```
  src/api.cc                                         |  120 +-
 ```
-The `src/api.cc` defines functions which are normally called from the process which embeds the V8 Isolate.
+The `src/api.cc` defines functions that are normally called from the process which embeds the V8 Isolate.
 Normally, the Embedder only has access to `V8.h` and `api.cc` primitives.

-Tweaks below allow the chromium backened to interface with the V8 backened in order to execute the javascript context.
+Tweaks below allow the chromium backend to interface with the V8 backend to execute the javascript context.

 ```diff
 diff --git a/src/api.cc b/src/api.cc